withastro/docs/src/pages/en/troubleshooting.md

 Managing packages can be a bit of a challenge.
 Especially when you're using [Astro's integrations](/en/guides/integrations-guide/).

 - Check if the package need to be installed, if an Astro integration was installed manually, you need to keep an eye out for any “missing peer dependencies” warnings.
 Follow instructions [here](/en/guides/integrations-guide/#handling-integration-dependencies).

+## Tips and tricks

+### Debugging

+If you're having trouble with solving your issue, you can take a look at the [debugging guide](/en/guides/debugging/) for more tools and tips to help you.

 ## Need more?